Our Biodiversity

-Biodiversity is the variety of life in the world or in a particular habitat or place.
-More and more we are understanding its importance and variety, and a few hundred words cannot do justice to our region’s nature as any kind of list will miss someone’s favourites.
+Biodiversity is the variety of life in the world or a particular habitat or place.
+More and more we are understanding its importance and variety, and a few hundred words cannot do justice to the biodiversity in North East Scotland and any kind of list will miss someone’s favourites.
 However, to attempt it, here are a few highlights.

 Our Woodlands

-Our woodlands are rich with life including crossbills and pine martens, and the region is still home to a thriving red squirrel population.
+Our woodlands are rich with a variety life including crossbills and pine martens, and the region is still home to a thriving red squirrel population, which is now re-expanding back into Aberdeen.
 Some of Scotland’s ancient pine forests are still found here.

 Our Rivers